edd-ie/kinematic/README.md

 # Kinematic
-First take in applying forward &amp; inverse kinematics using python Various concept where applied as it was a step by step learning process Familiarization with DH-parameters and homogeneous transform matrix will ease your understanding
+First take in applying forward &amp; inverse kinematics using python.
+Various concept where applied as it was a step by step learning process.
+Familiarization with DH-parameters and homogeneous transform matrix will ease your understanding

 Imports used are: